 DESIGN THINKING and STEM

-A major focus of our work with Monash Tech School and design studio MoveMerge earlier in the year enabled us to learn from our teachers about their beliefs, perceptions and aspirations regarding STEM learning and design thinking.
+A major focus of our work with Monash Tech School and design studio MoveMerge in 2022 enabled us to learn from our teachers about their beliefs, perceptions and aspirations regarding STEM learning and design thinking.
 Through this work and ongoing engagement with the Design2Innovate professional learning series delivered by Monash Tech School, the focus of the OEP has transitioned to place a greater emphasis on design thinking.

 MONASH MAKER FAIRE

 Organised by Monash Tech School, Monash University and the City of Monash, the Monash Maker Faire was held on Sunday, 4 December.
 Over 9000 people across the day visited physical marketplaces, labs and studios at Monash University.
 Our three schools developed a ‘Mission to Mars’ project where students engaged in design thinking to identify and address several challenges in mounting a mission to Mars.
 OSPS students tackled the challenge of food and how to grow, harvest and prepare food for living on Mars.
 HPS students design the facilities to house mission members and provide a habitat and sustainable environment.
 SOC students designed and developed robots to construct the buildings and facilities designed by their Huntingdale classmates.